DDreher/OpenCL-Sandbox/README.md

 If you use an AMD GPU or don't have this environment variable set you have to adjust the build properties of each project.

 **IMPORTANT:**
 If you don't want to copy the kernel implementations (.cl files) into the build directory to debug / execute the unit tests it's recommended to set the working directory in the build properties of the Visual Studio projects under Configuration Properties -> Debugging -> Working Directory to $(ProjectDir).
-Sadly this seems to be a local setting and can't be commited to the repository.
+Sadly this seems to be a local setting that can't be commited to the repository.
+As of right now the project is not big enough to justify the time it takes to add build scripts.

 # Project Structure
 The solution is split up in corresponding projects